 Preparation is key

-Make sure you have adequate stock and the levels are correct in your shop.
+Use suitable accounting software for your small business to make sure you have adequate stock and the levels are correct in your shop.
 Prepare your offers or discounts in advance as this will save you valuable time and keep your campaign on track.

 Use social media